SM Delgado

-SM Delgado is a shopping mall in downtown Iloilo City, Philippines.
-It is owned by SM Land Inc. and operated by Metro Manila Shopping Mecca Corporation, the same arm of the SM Group that operate the branches at SM City Manila and SM City Santa Rosa.
-It is the oldest SM store in the Philippines outside Metro Manila.
-It is located within Iloilo City Proper's commercial district along Delgado and Valeria Streets.
-It is the fourth SM Store built by Henry Sy Sr. and the first branch opened outside Metro Manila.
-Initially just a department store, SM Supermarket was conceptualized and opened at SM Delgado in 1985.
-The mall was relaunched in 2004.
+SM Delgado is a shopping mall in downtown Iloilo City, Philippines, owned by SM Land Inc. and operated by Metro Manila Shopping Mecca Corporation, the same SM Group arm that manages SM City Manila and SM City Santa Rosa.
+Located within Iloilo City Proper's commercial district along Delgado and Valeria Streets, it is the oldest SM Store and the first SM branch built outside Metro Manila, as well as the fourth SM Store developed by Henry Sy Sr. Originally a department store, SM Supermarket was later conceptualized and opened at the site in 1985.

+Prior to the opening of SM City Iloilo on June 11, 1999, SM Delgado was originally known as SM Iloilo.